BIGGER THINGS ON RAILS

 The design of the station building harks back to 19th century Mexico or South America.
 Only the obvious European tourists give the game away here

-The line ran at right angles away from the main line station platform at Salou
+The line terminated and ran at right angles away from the main line station platform at Salou.

 It was all in a pretty run down state in 1971 but clearly they did not like to throw anything away!.
-Around the back of the deserted depot/engine shed about halfway along the line were these (about six in all) obviously nineteenth century bellamy roofed horse tram style cars rotting away.
+Around the back of the deserted depot/engine shed about halfway along the line were these (about six in all) obviously nineteenth century bellamy roofed horse tram style cars rotting slowly away.
 Interestingly they were built by the Falcon Engine & Car Works of Loughborough UK.
 It would be a great pity if none of these have survived.
-Also, inside the locked and gated shed could be seen two or three, again obviously 1890-1900 period +/- ten years small steam engines that looked as if they had not run for a very long time.
+Also, inside the locked and gated shed could be seen two or three, again obviously 1890-1900 period small steam engines that looked as if they had not run for a very long time.
+I believe that these engines were also supplied by Falcon and were licence built versions of Dick Kerr designs.
 When was steam traction abandoned?

-Motive power was then with three of these French built railcars
+Motive power was then with three of these French built diesel railcars.

-.but the trailers were much older - again they were built by Falcon.
+But the trailers were much older - again they were built by Falcon.
 In later days this company was better known as Brush.
 But were these supplied new I wonder or acquired second-hand?
+If so can anyone state where from?

-The outskirts of Salou and of Reus were very much un-developed then.
-I guess you could not identify this spot today
+The outskirts of Salou and of Reus (don't remember which this was) were very much un-developed then.
+I guess the hotels and/or apartments still exist but you might find it a little difficult to identify this spot today.

-Sundays was its busiest day, when the locals were out in force
+Sunday was its busiest day, when the locals were out in force.

 STANDARD GAUGE PRESERVATION